-Children to and read the text again.
-Tell the class four reasons why someone should visit Patagonia.
+Class four reasons why someone should visit Patagonia.

 ICT In groups, collect information about a place of natural beauty in your country.
 Create a poster advertising it.
 Write: where it is, what visitors can see and do there.
 Display it to the class.